apiunit/www/README.md

 Standardization <-> Modularization

 ## TODO
++ Game to learn how to create it effective
++ use the real market and check your models in automatisation,
++ how it works and how change it to improe sales
++ how to sale products and services, where are differences
++ how to sale defined services
+  + abo model
+  + defined price & time, for non defined service
+  + defined price & time, for defined service
+  + pay as much as you want, not defined price, defined time, non defined service, for testing customers feedback

+## Books

 [Amazon.com: Multi-Unit Leadership: The 7 Stages of Building Profitable Stores Across Multiple Markets: Jim Sullivan, Sullivision.com: Audible Audiobooks](https://www.amazon.com/-/de/dp/B07LB84VFY/)